 Why?
 Because in autophagy, when the body has no food, it scavenges aberrant cells, and immune function goes into high gear, gobbling up cancer cells, yeast, mold, byproducts of metabolism—generally and specifically cleaning house.

 I believe fasting is one of the most powerful things you can do for longevity and to avoid chronic disease.
-Thomas Lodi, M.D., a Columbia-trained medical doctor, presents all his patients with information on water fasting, and tells them it’s the single most powerful thing they can do, in their cancer treatment.
+Thomas Lodi, M.D., a Columbia-trained medical doctor, presents all his patients with information on water fasting and tells them it’s the single most powerful thing they can do, in their cancer treatment.

 Compare that to the ketogenic diet plan, where you may be advised to drink acidic coffee full of butter, and a plate of bacon—which is unsustainable, unpalatable long-term, and artery-clogging, as well as devastatingly low in chlorophyll, oxygen, raw enzymes, phytonutrients, vitamins, and minerals.

-Are Low Carb Diets Good For You?
+Is a Low Carbohydrate Diet Good For You?

 Let’s take a look at some of the myths around the diet industry’s concept that carbs make you tired, sick, and fat.